vokegpu/standard/README.md

 # Code of Conduct and Coding Style Guide for Vokegpu Projects

 All written here is strictly followed, may some older projects contains unaltered coding style but EKG must refactor soon.
+For libraries, you must follow the user-programmer side concept, if the project is an applcation, follow as the core of library.

 # Summary